Chile: Risk Assessment

 - Mining (leading copper producer), agricultural, fishery and forestry resources

 - Flexible monetary, fiscal and exchange rate policies

 - Member of the OECD and the Pacific Alliance

-- Small, open economy vulnerable to external shocks given the dependence on copper and Chinese demand
+- Small and open economy vulnerable to external shocks given the dependence on copper and on Chinese demand

 - Inadequate research and innovation